sagemath/trac_to_gh/Issue 7044.md

 # Issue 7044: eclib 20080310.p7 has code Sun's C++ compiler does not understand.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7044

 Original creator: drkirkby